What can we do for you?

 BULGARIAN BASKETBALL FEDERATION (BFB)

-The Basketball Embassy began working with BFB in Summer 2015, with the goal of starting a program similar to Performbaschet in Romania.
+The Basketball Embassy began working with BFB in the Summer of 2015, with the goal of starting a program similar to Performbaschet in Romania.
 They desired this platform to become a series of camps throughout the year for their top U16 players participating in the FIBA European Championships the following year.
 Following a large coaching clinic in Sofia (featuring Chris Dial lecturing), we ran the first camp in the series in September 2015 for 20 boys, 20 girls and 8 coaches that the federation had selected as the future of their national team system.
 This elite camp combined individual skill development with team structure and concepts like spacing and timing, in addition to nightly clinics for the coaching staff.
-There are plans to implement fitness elements to future camps in this series.
+The relationship between the BFB and TBE remains strong.
+Along with Kosovo, Romania, and Macedonia, Bulgaria participated in a 2-year project supported by FIBA Europe's Youth Development Fund (YDF).
+Bulgaria continues to utilize TBE to help advance their coaches and players in pursuit of their national basketball related goals.

 Macedonian Basketball Federation (BFM)